csound-flossmanual/csound-floss/book/02-a-make-csound-run.md

 it in its default location, C:\\Program Files (x86)\\Csound6\\bin, and right-clicking it and selecting \'Pin to Start\' or \'Pin to Taskbar\' as desired.
-You can create a desktop shortcut by right-clicking and dragging the CsoundQt executable onto the desktop and selecting \'Create Shortcuts Here\' from the menu that pops up.
+You can create a desktop shortcut by right-clicking and dragging the CsoundQt executable onto the desktop and selecting *Create Shortcuts Here* from the menu that pops up.

 Other frontends for Csound, such as Cabbage and WinXound, need to be downloaded and installed separately.